Compassionate Advocacy For Child Custody And Child Support

 Understanding Child Support In Illinois

 Under Illinois family law, a parent has a financial obligation to their child.
 It doesn’t matter if the parents are married, divorced or have never been married.
 When parents separate or divorce, it is common that one parent will pay the other parent child support.
-The amount of this support is determined by state guidelines.
+State guidelines determine the amount of support.
 Generally, the payor is the noncustodial parent who spends less time with the child.

 How Is Child Support Calculated?

-Courts have the authority to deviate from these calculations when it is determined that the amount derived is inappropriate or unfair to a child or either of the parents.
-I work with my clients to help them figure out a support plan that works for you and your child.
-I will advocate on your behalf to help make sure child support payments are fair.
+In either state, courts have the authority to deviate from these calculations based on your family’s circumstances.
+I can help you figure out a support plan that works for you and your child.
+Child support payments should be fair.
 I also understand that it is important to establish child support in a timely manner.

 Consult A Child Custody And Support Lawyer